xetamus/vtp/README.md

 The `VAULT_` params needed to make a call to the CLI must be set to be able to interpolate values with vtp.
 At a minimum you will need to set `VAULT_ADDR` and `VAULT_TOKEN`.

+By default vtp will output to the screen, but you can suppress the output with the `--quiet` flag.
+This is most useful when paired with the `--inplace` flag when using with fluxcd and kustomize.